By Corey Lewis, CPT, CSCS

 This type of supplement binds creatine with a glucose (sugar) molecule so that it can be absorbed more effectively.
 In particular, when combined with insulin-spiking carbohydrates, this supplement may be absorbed more efficiently.
 But currently there is no scientific evidence to support this theory.

-As with any supplement you’re considering adding to your routine, it’s important that any claims are valid and supported by research.
-That’s not to say creatine gluconate isn’t an effective bodybuilding supplement.
-But in terms of research, more studies need to be carried out to support the claims fully.
+As with any supplement you’re considering adding to your routine, it’s important that you research any claims to be sure that they are valid.
+That’s not to say the gluconate form isn’t an effective bodybuilding supplement.
+But in terms of research, the scientific community needs to carry out more studies to support the claims fully.

-Creatine alpha-ketoglutarate is also known as creatine APK.
-It is created by combing a creatine molecule and alpha-ketoglutaric acid.
-It’s thought that this variant is better absorbed in the stomach, as alpha-ketoglutarate is a precursor to glutamine.
+Creatine alpha-ketoglutarate (APK) is created by combing a creatine molecule and alpha-ketoglutaric acid.
+The stomach is better at absorbing this variant, as alpha-ketoglutarate is a precursor to glutamine.
 Glutamine is a vital amino acid for your muscles, gut, liver, and immune system.

-Creatine is bound with pyruvic acid to create creatine pyruvate.
-With this interesting compound, results are slightly mixed when it comes to improving endurance.
+Creatine binds with pyruvic acid to create this formulation.
+With this interesting compound, users report slightly mixed results when it comes to improving endurance.
 While some studies show that it’s more effective on endurance than creatine citrate, other research shows no difference.

-There’s evidence that supplementing creatine pyruvate results in more of the chemical in the blood.
+There’s evidence that supplementing the pyruvate form results in more of the chemical in the blood.
 If there’s more creatine in the blood, there’s less in the muscles.
 This means that it’s not more effective than other types of the supplement, and it isn’t more bioavailable than monohydrate.
-Bioavailability refers to the proportion of the supplement that is actually absorbed by the body.
-So, the higher the bioavailability, the more the chemical is utilized and absorbed in the body.
+Bioavailability refers to the proportion of the supplement that your body actually absorbs.
+So, the higher the bioavailability, the more your body can absorb and use the chemical.

 Beast Sports Nutrition is a reputable brand that’s been in the sports nutrition industry for over twenty-five years.
 Its Creature Creatine Complex contains five forms of the chemical to fuel muscle growth and reduce recovery time.
 The powder is quick dissolving with a mild taste and comes in several flavors, including Berry Punch, Citrus, and Pink Lemonade.

 The message to take home here is that creatine monohydrate has far more evidence supporting its use as a way to improve performance, build muscle, and increase strength.
-Generally, creatine monohydrate carries the best bang for your buck, as other forms tend to carry a higher price tag.
+Generally, the monohydrate version carries the best bang for your buck, as other forms tend to carry a higher price tag.

-However, other types of creatine bring benefits in terms of solubility.
+However, other types of this supplement bring benefits in terms of solubility.
 Those who experience stomach cramping from one form of the supplement should consider a more water-soluble form, such as creatine HCL.
-One thing’s for sure: creatine has earned its place as one of the top sports supplements that boosts muscle recovery, increases gains, and improves performance.
+One thing’s for sure: this supplement has earned its place as one of the top sports supplements that boosts muscle recovery, increases gains, and improves performance.

-If, after you’ve done your research on the best creatine formulations, you think this supplement just isn’t for you, there are alternatives.
+If, after you’ve done your research on the best formulations, you think this supplement just isn’t for you, there are alternative supplements.
 Another supplement that’s worth thinking about is collagen.
 A significant amount of research shows that collagen can help boost muscle mass.
 Collagen supplements can also help with joint pain, improve skin, and support your overall health.